homeservernotes/belug_md/README.md

 ## html generation using jekyll:

-Run `jekyll build` to create the html files in directory `_site` .
-Run `jekyll serve` to serve the site on port 4000.
+Run `bundle exec jekyll build` to create the html files in directory `_site` .
+Run `bundle exec jekyll serve -H 0.0.0.0` to serve the site on port 4000.
 View in browser.

 ## notes about lowdown
 Because the `lowdown` version in Ubuntu 25.04 does not support templating, the repository includes a script, [tools/build_lowdown.sh](https://raw.githubusercontent.com/homeservernotes/belug_md/refs/heads/main/tools/build_lowdown.sh), that builds `lowdown` from source.

 ## notes about jekyll
+The repository includes a script, [tools/install_jekyll.sh](https://raw.githubusercontent.com/homeservernotes/belug_md/refs/heads/main/tools/install_jekyll.sh) to install jekyll.
+The script should be run from the top level directory in the repository.